Rescue & Re-Home

 The short answer is YES.
 Plan to spend a lot of time helping your new Berner adjust to a new home and family.
 Some rescue dogs have temperament issues such as shyness that may require extra efforts to overcome.
 Others may have health problems that require special attention.
 Our rescue coordinator will work with you to ensure that you understand your dog's special needs.
 The BMDCO is committed to helping you meet any challenges you may face with your re-homed Berner.
 Your hard work will be repaid with a wonderful companion.

 Educate yourself on the breed, proper dog training, housing and care.
 Join our club to meet Berner families.
 Contact our Rescue Coordinator or any of the Board Members.
-Fill out our rescue information form to help us with placement.
+Fill out our adoption form to help us with placement.

 Providing a forever home is not for everyone but you can help out in other ways.
 Assistance is always appreciated for short term foster care, transportation, financial assistance for medical care, placement evaluation, mentoring, training, temperament testing, and education.
 Contact our rescue coordinator for more information.